raashidsalih/churn-pipeline/README.md

 - However, we don't have close to the amount of data necessary to see any real performance gains and it seems like falling into the trap of premature optimization.
 -   Plus, this approach better facilitates data integrity and ease of understanding.

-## 4. CD
+## 4. CI/CD
+-   Fast lint check using Ruff
--   Uses a GitHub actions module (appleboy) that SSHs into the VM and pull --rebase this GitHub repo.
+-   Uses a GitHub actions module (appleboy) that SSHs into the VM and pull --rebase(s) this GitHub repo.
 -   Triggered on push to repo.

 ## 5. Testing